LSAT

 Law School Admission Council (LSAC)LSAC provides products and services that support candidates and schools throughout the law school admission process.
 Prospective law students will use the LSAC website to register for the LSAT and submit law school applications.

-LSAC LawHubFree resource ($120/year for upgraded LawHub Advantage) to help prospective law students prepare for the LSAT.
-Practice for the LSAT, learn about the test, enroll in on-demand courses, and learn about law school and the legal profession.
+LSAC LawHub – This is a free resource (with an upgraded LawHub Advantage, available for $120/year) to help prospective law students prepare for the LSAT.
+It offers practice tests, information about the exam, on-demand courses, and insights into law school and the legal profession.

 LSAT Sections